Columbine shooters | Eric Harris

 broadcast covering the Columbine shootings in the months that followed: "Yeah, blame the music, the clothes..."

 .
 It's always the same story.
-Something goes wrong in the younger generation, the older one wants to blame clothes, movies, games, hobbies, music, pasttimes.
-They don't want to look at how little attention so many parents offer their kids, or the blind-eye attitude of so many educators at the schools.
+Something goes wrong in the younger generation, the adults want to blame clothes, movies, games, hobbies, music.
+They don't want to look at how little attention so many parents offer their kids, or how broken the school system is.

 before the merger swept it away.
 He also was an active AOL user; you can see screenshots of his user profiles